 The Greater Lawrence Township Area is one filled with thriving neighborhoods and friendly neighbors dedicated to maintaining its reputation as a great place to live, work, play, and raise a family.
 The Greater Lawrence Chamber of Commerce works to make this livability possible by successfully collaborating with various business and community partners to advance the local economy.
 Lawrence residents are well known throughout the community for being engaged, service-oriented, and festive-after all, the annual Lawrence 4th Fest hosts the only 4th of July parade of its kind in Marion County and has become a time-honored pastime for thou- sands of Hoosiers like myself.
 Exciting traditions like this demonstrate why Lawrence is a great home for many and a wonderful destination for others to visit, play, shop, see and do.
-Lawrence is filled with residents. organizations, and businesses that make it an integral part of Marion County.
+Lawrence is filled with residents, organizations, and businesses that make it an integral part of Marion County.
+May 2019-20 propel the area into an increasingly successful future.